awslabs/amazon-timestream-tools/sample_apps/python/influxdb/influxdb_v3_ingestion/README.md

 ```
 Documentation for `InfluxDBClient3.write_file` can be found [here](https://docs.influxdata.com/influxdb3/cloud-dedicated/reference/client-libraries/v3/python/#influxdbclient3write_file).

-Much of the content of each sample includes callbacks.
-These callbacks are not used as data is ingested synchronously, but serve to show how callbacks could be implemented.

 These samples build off of [InfluxData's guide for ingesting CSV](https://www.influxdata.com/blog/csv-data-influxdb-3/) and its [InfluxDB v3 Python client documentation](https://docs.influxdata.com/influxdb3/cloud-dedicated/reference/client-libraries/v3/python/).
+The samples in this directory ingest synchronously.
+The InfluxDB v3 Python client documentation shows how asynchronous ingestion using callbacks can be accomplished.

 ## Prerequisites